gpolaert/agileek.github.io/_posts/2019-05-07-automatic_aws_ecr_get_login_with_systemd.md

 > Amazon EC2 Container Registry (ECR) is a fully-managed Docker container registry that makes it easy for developers to store, manage, and deploy Docker container images.

-For someone to be able to store/retrieve docker images, you have to be authenticated.
+To be able to store/retrieve docker images, you have to be authenticated.
 AWS CLI provides a command which takes your credentials and generate a token, authenticating the user for 12 hours.

 Our continuous integration servers (ie. Jenkins nodes) needed to access to the ECR so we had to provide an automated mechanism.